generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 This package it created to fix the contradictory concepts behind the Repository and UnitOfWork patterns together with using inversition of control
  / dependancy injection.
- Also i wanted to make the creation of sessions (IDbConnection) and UnitOFWork's (IDbTransaction) by the injected factory automatically connection / begin transaction on creation, and disconnect/commit on disposal.
+ Also i wanted to make the creation of sessions (IDbConnection) and UnitOFWork's (a Transaction) by the injected factory automatically connection / begin transaction on creation, and disconnect/commit on disposal.
 Hence making database work become nice and smooth like....
 I also want to be able to do unit (integration) testing with e.g. a Sqlite but the production database engine could be e.g. a MsSQl.
 This is possible now...